openx/prebid-mobile-ios/PrebidMobile/Rendering/Documentation/info/integration-mopub/ios-in-app-bidding-mopub-info.md

 # MoPub Integration

-The integration of Prebid Rendering Module with MoPub assumes that publisher has an account on MoPub and has already integrated the MoPub SDK into the app project.
+The integration of Prebid Rendering Module with MoPub assumes that publisher has an account on MoPub and has already integrated the MoPub SDK into the app.

 If you do not have MoPub SDK in the app yet, refer the [MoPub's Documentation](https://github.com/mopub/mopub-ios-sdk).

-⚠️⚠️⚠️ **WARNING**: MoPub Adapters for the Prebid Rendering Module are compatible with **MoPub 5.13** and above.
+⚠️⚠️⚠️ **WARNING**: MoPub Adapters for the Prebid Rendering Module are compatible with **MoPub 5.16** and above.
 The ads won't be shown with earlier versions of MoPub SDK.

 ## MoPub Integration Overview

-The integration of header bidding into MoPub monetization is based on MoPub's Mediation feature.
+The integration of Prebid Rendering Module into MoPub monetization flow is based on MoPub's Mediation feature.

 <img src="../res/Prebid-In-App-Bidding-Overview-MoPub.png" alt="Pipeline Screenshot" align="center">